-Optionally we can convert into MP3, Apple Lossless, FLAC or AIFF formats.
+Optionally we can convert into MP3, FLAC, AAC or AIFF formats.
 No additional charge for alternative settings.

-Music is returned on high quality DVDs with full instructions for loading your music library.
+Music is returned with full instructions for loading your music library.

-Optionally we can put your music onto a USB hard drive, and onto your iPod.
+We typically put your music onto a USB hard drive or memory stick.

 Even if you have several hundred CDs you can do this very quickly with the aid of a digital camera, even the camera in your smartphone.

 Put your CDs in stacks, 20 - 30 tall, with the label edges showing artist and album name facing you.
 Take a photo with you camera.